Italy allows docking of ship with migrants, ends standoff with Malta

 Flows across the Mediterranean from Libya to Italy - one of the main routes to Europe - have tapered off as Libyan factions cracked down on people smugglers, and as the EU bolstered its support for the Libyan coast guard.

-But people are still dying at sea and summer is peak season for migrants attempting the crossing, often in overcrowded, unseaworthy boats.
+But people are still dying at sea and summer is peak season for migrants attempting the crossing, often in packed, unseaworthy boats.

-Brussels said it was in talks with European Union states on who will take the Diciotti people in but declined comment on which capitals or when could offer help.
+Brussels said it was in talks with EU states on which of them would take the Diciotti people in, but it declined comment to say which capitals were involved and when help might be on offer.